 What Are the Best Wax Melts and Which Ones Should I Avoid?

 Wax melts come in a variety of shapes and sizes.
 The most common wax melts are made of paraffin wax or soy wax.
 Paraffin wax, a petroleum by-product, should be avoided.
 Always use a 100 percent natural soy wax melt.
 They burn cleaner than paraffin and last longer in general.

 Interested in trying wax melts?
 Check out The Umbrella Store Wax Melts.
-Our 100% natural soy wax melts are dye-free and odor eliminating.
-They come in a variety of fragrances.
+Our wax melts are made of 100% soy wax and come in a variety of fragrances.

 You can also try out our candle fragrances by buying our sample wax melts